Pascal's Triangle - Like Structures,

 By Thomas L. Chenhall

-New Algebra Expansion Equations are paired with Combinatoric / factorial equations.
-To generate the terms from these equations in Mathematica for instance, we use the 'Expand' command, and pick an N value (must be whole number), then choose 'Evaluate' from the menu.
+Recent: Algebra Expansion Equations are paired with Combinatoric / factorial equations.
+The 'N' value also indicates the exponent of the original alg. at N=1, which when taken reveals the sum total @ any N value.
+To generate the terms from these equations in Wolfram Mathematica for instance, we use the 'Expand' command, and pick an N value (must be whole number), then choose 'Evaluate' from the menu.

 Expand[(green glowing equation)^N]